NoiseShift: Resolution-Aware Noise Recalibration for Better Low-Resolution Image Generation: Experimental Setup

-\paragraph{Implementation Details.} For small-scale lightweight calibration, we randomly sample 200 web-crawled images from SBU~\cite{Ordonez2011Im2TextDI}.
+For small-scale lightweight calibration, we randomly sample 200 web-crawled images from SBU~\cite{Ordonez2011Im2TextDI}.
 These samples are only used to estimate resolution-specific conditioning noise levels.
 For all experiments, we use a coarse-to-fine search strategy with a coarse search window $\epsilon_c = 0.1$ and a fine search window $\epsilon_f = 0.01$.
 Experiments are conducted on NVIDIA A40s.
-On a single A40 GPU, calibrating on a 128$\times$128 image takes around 30 seconds for SD3, 70 seconds for SD3.5, and 100 seconds for Flux-Dev.
+On a single node with 8 A40 GPUs, calibrating on 200 128$\times$128 images takes around 13 minutes for SD3, 25 minutes for SD3.5.